mkuerst/face_morphing/README.md

 ### Autoencoder

 The autoencoder code runs a simple fully connected autoencoder on all meshes in the folder `data`.
 A seperate viewer allows the user to look at reconstructions and change the latent space.
+(Download link for trained networks, https://polybox.ethz.ch/index.php/s/8DPcxE043TmiCjq)

 Reconstruction of a high resulution mesh: